Harmony in the Garden Blog

 kniphofia red hot poker

-One of my favorites in my own garden is ‘Mango Popsicle’ which is a tiny little treasure, topping out at just 18 inches.
+In fact, ‘Mango Popsicle’ (left) is a tiny little treasure, topping out at just 18 inches.

 kniphofia red hot poker

-Or, maybe it’s because people think they’re too tender, have a super short bloom time, or bloom only in the fall?
-But that’s not the case at all.
+Or, maybe it’s because people think they’re too tender, have a short bloom time, or bloom only in the spring?
+But that’s not the case either!

-And while some literature might say they prefer rich soil, I see them blooming best when totally neglected, like these I found along the roadside in Sonoma.
+And while some sites might say they prefer rich soil, I see them blooming best when totally neglected, like these I found along the roadside in Sonoma.

-Oh, they’re super drought tolerant AND deer-resistant, too.
+On top of everything else, they’re very drought tolerant AND deer-resistant, too.

 Have I convinced you of their greatness yet?

-If so, Digging Dog Nursery and Annie’s Annuals are my favorite go-to sources.
+If so, Digging Dog Nursery and High Country Gardens are my favorite go-to sources.

 What are your favorites?
 I’d love to know about them!